NFL Expert reveals his Thursday Night Football picks for Eagles vs. Giants

-Giants vs. Eagles picks, odds, time: 2025 NFL Week 6 Thursday Night Football prediction by expert on 37-22 run
+Giants vs. Eagles picks, odds: 2025 NFL Week 6 Thursday Night Football prediction by expert on a 37-22 roll

 SportsLine expert Adam Silverstein has revealed his Philadelphia Eagles vs. New York Giants picks for Thursday Night Football from MetLife Stadium in East Rutherford, N.J.

 Teams coming off losses clash in a key NFC East matchup, when the Philadelphia Eagles battle the New York Giants on Thursday Night Football.
 Philadelphia dropped a 21-17 decision to the Denver Broncos, while New York fell 26-14 at New Orleans this past Sunday.
 The Eagles (4-1), who are 3-0 in the NFC, are 2-0 on the road this season.
 The Giants (1-4), who are 0-3 in the conference and 0-2 in the division, are 1-1 on their home field in 2025.
-Philly has won 11 straight primetime games versus the Giants.
+Philly has won 11 straight primetime games versus the Giants, including the playoffs.
+Darius Slayton (hamstring) is out for New York, while defensive tackle Jalen Carter (heel) is out for Philadelphia.
+Tyrone Tracy (shoulder) is active for New York.

 Kickoff from MetLife Stadium in East Rutherford, N.J., is set for 8:15 p.m.
 ET.
 Philadelphia leads the all-time series 95-88-2, including wins in seven of the past eight meetings.
 The Eagles are 7.5-point favorites in the latest Eagles vs. Giants odds, while the over/under for total points scored is 40.5 via SportsLine consensus.
+Philly is at -413 on the money line (risk $413 to win $100), with New York at +319 (risk $100 to win $319).
 Before making any Giants vs. Eagles picks, make sure you check out what SportsLine expert, Adam Silverstein, has to say.

 New users can also target the DraftKings promo code, which offers $200 in bonus bets instantly if your initial $5 wager wins: